karthiksivasai/techaxix-project/README.md

 ## 📄 License

-This project is proprietary software developed for Quantum Innovative Solutions.
+This project is proprietary software developed for **TECHAXIS CONSULTING**.

 ## 🤝 Support

-For technical support or questions about this project, please contact the development team.
+For technical support or questions about this project, please contact the TECHAXIS CONSULTING development team.

+## 🏢 About TECHAXIS CONSULTING

+**TECHAXIS CONSULTING** is a next-generation IT solutions and consulting company committed to driving innovation, efficiency, and growth.
+With deep expertise across industries, we help organizations embrace digital transformation and achieve business excellence through:

+- **Oracle ERP Solutions**: Oracle Fusion Cloud and Oracle EBS implementation
+- **Digital Transformation**: End-to-end digital transformation consulting
+- **Cloud Computing**: Cloud migration, optimization, and managed services
+- **Industry Expertise**: Manufacturing, Financial Services, Healthcare, Retail, Government, Education

+**"Axis of Possibilities"** - Transforming businesses through technology innovation.